fmitra/authenticator/docs/api_v1.md

 Remove an address from a user's profile.
 A removed address must go through the 2 step process (request change -> verify ownership) to be re-added to the account in the future.
+On success, a refreshed JWT token will be returned to the user.

 * Request (application/json)